dotayush/lucknow/README.md

 ### lucknow.

-"lucknow." is an open source, risc-v core implementing the rv32i specification (as i understand it) written in system verilog.
+"lucknow." is an open source, minimalistic risc-v core implementing the rv32i spec (as i understand it) written purely in system verilog.

 ### features.

-- minimalisitic core.
+- minimalisitic 32-bit (RV32I) compute core
-- single cycle instruction execution.
+- single cycle cpu (each instruction takes one clock cycle).
+- educational purpose (not intended for production use).

 ### icarus processing.